run-llama/llama-hub/README.md

 # LlamaHub 🦙

 > [!CAUTION]
+> This repo has since be archived and is read-only.
 > With the launch of LlamaIndex v0.10, we are deprecating this `llama_hub` repo - all integrations (data loaders, tools) and packs are now in the core [`llama-index` Python repository](https://github.com/run-llama/llama_index).
 > LlamaHub will continue to exist.
 We are revamping [llamahub.ai](https://llamahub.ai/) point to all integrations/packs/datasets available in the `llama-index` repo.